 There is little danger of this solution leading to the aggregation of nine estates of unseizable assets, because most of them - those which are indispensable to the debtor and his family - are small in number.
-Other assets, such as salaries and pensions are, in practice, very rarely paid to the bankrupt in more than one State.
+Other assets, such as salaries and pensions, are in practice very rarely paid to the bankrupt in more than one State.

-Finally, it should be pointed out that Article 34 (3) does not employ the term "property which may not be seized" but deliberately adopts the wider expression of property "excluded from the banknuptcy".
+Finally, it should be pointed out that Article 34(3) does not employ the term 'property which may not be seized' but deliberately adopts the wider expression of property 'excluded from the bankruptcy'.

 Legislative authorities have generally been severe with regard to the bankrupt's spouse, in particular with regard to the wife.
-This severity usually takes the form of certain restrictions on the rights and benefits which the spouse may claim in order to avoid any attemted fraud to the detriment of the creditors.
+This severity usually takes the form of certain restrictions on the rights and benefits which the spouse may claim in order to avoid any attempted fraud to the detriment of the creditors.

 First of all, the bankruptcy of a debtor considerably curtails any opportunity for the spouse to regain possession of personal property.
-Thus the laws of the Contracting States, with the exception of France and Germany69, recognize in principle the "Mucian presumption" according to which property acquired for valuable consideration by the bankrupt's spouse since the marriage is presumed to have been acquired with his funds and, consequently, is included in the bankruptcy assets.
-In the United Kingdom there is no general presumption, but the law lays down that funds advanced by a married person to his or her spouse in respect of professional activities form part of the bankruptcy assets of the latter and may be recovered only after all the creditors have been paid70.
+Thus the laws of the Contracting States, with the exception of France and the Federal Republic of Germany,1 recognize in principle the 'Mucian presumption' according to which property acquired for valuable consideration by the bankrupt's spouse since the marriage is presumed to have been acquired with his funds and, consequently, is included in the bankruptcy assets.
+In the United Kingdom there is no general presumption, but the law lays down that funds advanced by a married person to his or her spouse in respect of professional activities form part of the bankruptcy assets of the latter and may be recovered only after all the creditors have been paid.2